open-mmlab/mmeval/README.md

 ## Contributing

-We appreciate all contributions to improve MMEngine.
+We appreciate all contributions to improve MMEval.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ## License